Generic programming: Other languages

 Languages in the ML family support generic programming through parametric polymorphism and generic modules called functors.
 Both Standard ML and OCaml provide functors, which are similar to class templates and to Ada's generic packages.
 Scheme syntactic abstractions also have a connection to genericity – these are in fact a superset of C++ templates.

 A Verilog module may take one or more parameters, to which their actual values are assigned upon the instantiation of the module.
 One example is a generic register array where the array width is given via a parameter.
 Such an array, combined with a generic wire vector, can make a generic buffer or memory module with an arbitrary bit width out of a single module implementation.

-VHDL, being derived from Ada, also has generic capabilities.
+VHDL, being derived from Ada, also has generic abilities.